 The Ella and Georg Ehrnrooth Foundation was established in 1935 to promote scientific research and literature through grants.
 Over the past decades, the foundation has been playing an increasingly important role in funding scientific research and literature.

-On 7 May 1935, Georg Ehrnrooth, the deputy judge and vuorineuvos, issued a decree establishing an independent foundation.
-On October 26, 1935, vuorineuvos Ella Ehrnrooth, confirmed the deed of foundation, which led to The Ella and the Georg Ehrnrooth Foundation acquiring legal status as a foundation on December 5, 1935.
+On 7 May 1935, Georg Ehrnrooth, deputy judge and vuorineuvos, issued a decree establishing an independent foundation.
+On October 26, 1935, Ella Ehrnrooth, confirmed the deed of the foundation, which led to The Ella and the Georg Ehrnrooth Foundation acquiring legal status as a foundation on December 5, 1935.

 The board is made up of members of the Ehrnrooth family and professors at the University of Helsinki.
 Board work has always been characterized by continuity.
 A good example of this is the fact that the foundation has had only seven chairmen during its 85 years of operation.

 Over the past decades, the foundation has been playing an increasingly important role in funding scientific research and writing.

 At the start of its operations, the Foundation awarded only a few grants and awards, while in 2019, the Foundation distributed grants to 88 people, worth over 2,1 million euros.
 Well over a thousand people have already received grants from The Ella and Georg Ehrnrooth Foundation.